TRON-Bioinformatics/covigator/docs/source/01_overview.md

 * Multi Nucleotide Variant (MNV): a point mutation where more than one DNA base is substituted by another

 There are two terms referring to a given mutation frequency:
 * The Variant Allele Frequency (VAF) refers to the ratio of reads supporting a given mutation.
+  The VAF can only be calculated on the ENA dataset.
   The VAF is used to distinguish clonal and intrahost mutations.
 * The mutation frequency on the other hand refers to the frequency in the population of samples.
-  Importantly intrahost mutations are not taken into account.
+  This is calculated on both datasets ENA and COVID-19 Data Portal, but importantly intrahost mutations are not taken into account.

 ------------------------